siuusunn/ga-project-1-snake-game/README.md

 ### Spawning the Apple

 To get the apple generated in a random position that is not the snake body is a tricky one for me.
 I used `if` statements but didn't work.
-Also I have to taken into consideration that the snake is constantly moving, and it is an array.
+Also I have to take into consideration that the snake is constantly moving, and it is an array.

 So I experimented with `loops`.
 As I do not know how many times the loop will run until it gets the desired result, I went with a `while` loop and it tackled the problem perfectly.